kartik-hegde/kartik-hegde.github.io/_pages/cv.md

   * Worked to build and verify ARM based mobile SoCs.
   * Worked on various special purpose mobile processors like GPU, Display and Video processors.

+If you would like to see my complete CV, please send me an email at **kvhegde2@illinois.edu**